-Additional information on fraternities is available by writing the Fraternity Advisor, Office of the Dean of Students, Student Services Building.
+Additional information on fraternities is available by writing the Fraternity Advisor, Student Activities Division, Office of Student Affairs.

 SORORITY PLEDGING

 Sororities at Michigan State have a deferred rush system.
 Formal rush does not take place until Winter Term.
 During Fall Term the sororities hold informal open houses to give interested women an opportunity to get acquainted with each of the sororities.
 Prior to the Fall Term open houses, Panhellenic Council has a registration period when all women who wish to do so sign up for sorority rushing.